mmiranda222/.statsuite/content/using-de/searching-data/indexing-data.md

 Create as many collections as you have tenants.
 If you are in a mono-tenant installation, then create only one collection and name it **"default"**.

+**Important note:** Always remember that your Collection name must match your tenant name.

 ---

 ### What is indexed